updated

 Accommodation

-We can provide you with a Q200 allowance for food each week and you'll have access to a kitchen with all the equipment you need to cook with and a water filter.
+We can provide you with a Q200 allowance for food each week and you'll have access to a well equipped kitchen with filtered water, appliances, and oil / sugar / spices.

 Mario is an experienced chef and will probably cook for you once a week, something exotic like Thai or Indian food.
 Mario also makes tofu and tempeh, which you can use for free in your own cooking.